Ruben Wiki

 Ruben James Wiki ONZM (born 21 January 1973) is a New Zealand former professional rugby league footballer who played in the 1990s and 2000s.
 A New Zealand international representative centre-turned-prop forward, he retired with the record for most international appearances of any rugby league player in history.
+As of 2023, he is still the highest capped Kiwi player ever.
 At club level Wiki played for the Canberra Raiders, winning the 1994 NSWRL Premiership with them before finishing his career with the New Zealand Warriors.
 He currently works as the NZRL's High Performance Manager and a High Performance Assistant with the New Zealand Warriors.

 Background

 Of Samoan and Māori heritage, Wiki was an Otahuhu Leopards junior.
 Alongside future All Black captain Tana Umaga, Wiki wreaked havoc for the Junior Kiwis in 1992.
 He represented the New Zealand Māori side in 1992 and 1993, playing on the wing at the 1992 Pacific Cup.

 Professional playing career

 1990s

 Wiki commenced playing in Australia's Winfield Cup for the Canberra Raiders' first grade side in the 1993 NSWRFL season.
 In 1993 he played for Auckland.

 In 1994, he teamed up with Mal Meninga as centre to score a premiership win for the Canberra Raiders.
 He was then involved in controversy when both the Canberra Raiders and new Auckland Warriors tried to register him for the 1995 season.
 After a long dispute Wiki stayed with Canberra.
 Wiki was selected for the New Zealand team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against Australia he played at centre in the Kiwis' 22–20 loss.